-Sustainable San Mateo County (SSMC) was established in 1992 by a group of San Mateo County citizens who sought to create a broader awareness of the sustainability concept.
-Our core programs are the Indicators Report which has been produced annually since 1997 and the Awards Event which has been held annually since 1999.
-In addition to coordinating these core programs, SSMC engages regularly with a broad range of stakeholders to advance a variety of projects, programs and other efforts that are consistent with SSMC’s Vision, Mission and Values.
+Sustainable San Mateo County (SSMC) was established in 1992 by a group of San Mateo County residents who wanted to build awareness of the need for sustainability.
+Our core programs are the Indicators Report, which has been produced annually since 1997; the Pathways Report, now in progress, which will summarize sustainability insights from local experts and data trends from the past 20 years; and the Awards Event, which has been held annually since 1999.
+In addition, SSMC engages regularly with a broad range of stakeholders including: cities and local governments, the business community, other non-profits and academia to advance a variety of projects, programs and other efforts that are consistent with the organization’s vision and mission.

 Integrity and Transparency

 In 1992 Marcia Pagels was inspired by the Earth Summit in Rio de Janeiro to bring together like-minded friends and form the Peninsula Sustainability Project, which later became Sustainable San Mateo County (SSMC).
 It was the local response to the summit’s call to “Think Globally, Act Locally” and the suggestion that residents monitor their own communities and regions.

 After years of community research and workshops, SSMC issued its first “Indicators for a Sustainable San Mateo County in March 1997 and presented its first Sustainability Awards to honor local community members, businesses and organizations in 1999.
 SSMC began hosting events on high-profile issues in 2000, such as “Saving Green, Building Green,” on new construction options, and “Where Has All the Power Gone?”, which delved into California’s energy crisis.